There are some important things you need to consider when applying for a Part 102 certificate.

 Here are some helpful tips to help you with the application process.

-Reading Advisory Circular (AC) 102-1 Unmanned Aircraft - Operator Certification will provide additional information about what is required for Part 102 certification.
+Refer to Advisory Circular (AC) 102-1 Unmanned Aircraft - Operator Certification for additional information on the requirements for Part 102 certification.

 If your exposition writer fills out the form for you, you need to ensure that it’s what you expect and you understand what you're applying for - before signing and submitting it.
 Your manual content and application form requests need to match.

-Make sure your fit and proper person (FPP) questionnaire (CAA24FPP [PDF 1.8 MB]) is completed in full.
-Also, check that your proof of identification and address for service are signed by your nominated referee.
+Make sure your fit and proper person (FPP) questionnaire (CAA24FPP [PDF 368 KB]) is completed in full.

 CAA is developing a number of Sample Expositions that will illustrate the level of detail you will need to cover for a particular type of operation and organisational complexity.
 Check out our Sample Expositions section to see if any fit your circumstances.